 Community Service is a component of the Federal Work-Study program.
-Students who secure a community service position are eligible to petition for an increase in work-study funds of up to \$5,000 while at the same time reducing their Perkins and/or Stafford loan by the amount of the increase.
+Students who secure a community service position are eligible to petition for an increase in work-study funds up to a total of \$5,000 while at the same time reducing their Perkins and/or Stafford loan by the amount of the increase.
 Most community service positions are located off campus.